 Hello Fellow Readers, A friend’s mom passed away recently.
 Eleanor, a grand 98, lived an exceptionally long life.
 Still, losing a mom is heartbreaking.
 When Barbara called to share the news, she said how close it is to Mother’s Day.
 We always celebrate our Moms, I assured her, even after they are on the other side.
-Our chat brought a curiosity about the history of Mother’s Day— a fascinating story that parallels the events of today.
-And, with the story, it brings a special meaning to the holiday.
+Our chat brought a curiosity about the history of Mother’s Day— a fascinating story that parallels our world today.
+And, the story brings a special meaning to the holiday.

 The history of Mother’s Day stems from a remarkable woman’s mission.